vercel/next.js/docs/getting-started.md

 # Getting Started

 Welcome to the Next.js documentation!
 This is the general feature documentation.

-If you're new to Next.js we recommend that you start with the [learn course](https://nextjs.org/learn/basics/getting-started) that will guide you through an interactive tutorial with quizzes to validate your knowledge.
+If you're new to Next.js we recommend that you start with the [learn course](https://nextjs.org/learn/basics/getting-started).

+The interactive course with quizzes guides you through everything you need to know to use Next.js.

 ## Quick Start